rulewis/journey-optimizer.en/help/using/preview.md

     ![](assets/send-proof-view.png)

-You need to send proofs after any modification to the message content.
+It is recommended to send proofs after each modification to the message content.

 >[!NOTE]
 >
-> In the proof sent to the test profiles, the link to the mirror page is not active.
+>In the proof sent to the test profiles, the link to the mirror page is not active.
 It is only activated in the final messages.

 ## Email rendering{#email-rendering}